-This line indicates that the solver has found a solution, and in such a case, a "v" line (see below) is mandatory.
-For CSP, this line must be printed when the solver has found a solution.
-For COP, this line must be in the output when the solver has found a solution that it couldn't prove to be optimal.
+This line indicates that the solver has found a solution, and in such a case, a "v " line (see below) is mandatory.
+For CSP, the solver answers SATISFIABLE when it has found a solution.
+For COP, the solver answers SATISFIABLE when it has found a solution that it couldn't prove to be optimal.